Paul Mokeski

-Paul Mokeski (born January 3, 1957) is an American former basketball player and coach.
+Paul Keen Mokeski (born January 3, 1957) is an American former basketball player and coach.
 Standing 7 ft 0 in, he played the center position.
 He played for five NBA teams, including six seasons with the Milwaukee Bucks.

 Mokeski's last coaching position was as head coach of the Nevada Desert Dogs in North American Premier Basketball in 2018.

 Early career

 Mokeski played at Crespi Carmelite High School in Los Angeles, California.
 He went on to play two seasons at the University of Kansas, where he accumulated 680 rebounds, placing him 15th in school history.

 Professional career

 On the Bucks, Mokeski played a role as a key bench player on several deep playoff runs.
 During the 1984 NBA Playoffs, he averaged career postseason bests of 6.1 points and 5.5 rebounds in only 20 minutes a game.
-On March 28, 1985, Mokeski scored a career high 21 points, along with grabbing 7 rebounds, in a 121-116 win over the New York Knicks.
+On March 28, 1985, Mokeski scored a career high 21 points, along with grabbing 7 rebounds, in a 121–116 win over the New York Knicks.